jquast/wcwidth/docs/intro.rst

 Introduction
 ============

-This library is mainly for CLI programs that carefully produce output for Terminals.
+This library is mainly for CLI/TUI programs that carefully produce output for Terminals.

 Installation
 ------------